-If a vacancy has an unexpired term of one year or more at the next regular November election after the vacancy occurs, the unexpired term shall be filled in an election at the next regular November election after the vacancy occurs.
+If a vacancy has an unexpired term of one year or more as of the next August 1 after the vacancy occurs, the unexpired term shall be filled in an election at the next regular November election after the vacancy occurs.
 The elected member shall succeed the member chosen by the board.
-If the unexpired term is less than one year, the board's appointee serves the remainder of the term.